 “There is something magical about cooking in a wood-fired oven: the rolling flames, searing heat and tantalizing aromas are quixotic.
 If you’ve grown the ingredients, and harvested the tomatoes and basil that afternoon – the flavors will be out of this world.” - David Esslemont

 Forty copies, hand printed from the original blocks.
 Thirty-six images, printed on rectos only, except for one double-page spread and a separate plan (folded).
 10.5 x 15 inches, landscape, 68pp.

 Bound in white alum-tawed goatskin with a design painted in acrylic ink based on one of the pizzas, created with toothbrushes and stencils, with gold tooling.
 Sewn on linen tapes with hand-sewn headbands and leather-jointed Italian handmade-paper endleaves, in a felt-lined cloth-covered drop-back box.

-Forty-five regular copies in printed cloth-covered boards, presented in a drop-back box – $2400.
+Thirty-five regular copies in cloth-covered boards, presented in a printed cloth-covered drop-back box – $2400.

-All the images are available seperately as individual prints.
+All the images are available separately as individual prints.
 Printed in editions of no more than fifty copies they vary in price from $120 to $700.
-Please enquire for availability and pricing
+Please enquire for availability and pricing.